jundalisay/spblist/content/en/material/fallacies/einstein-trap.md

 Without supercomputers* to visualize tensor calculus, Einstein's ego had to use thought experiments (his imagination) in order to visualize what would happen to fast-moving objects.

-> *Superphysics aims to use [automated intelligence](/superphysics/solutions/isaiah), combined with [qualimath](/superphysics/principles/chapter-04b) to build relativistic equations on-the-fly.
+{{< n n="*Superphysics aims to use [automated intelligence](/superphysics/solutions/isaiah), combined with [qualimath](/superphysics/principles/chapter-04b) to build relativistic equations on-the-fly.
 A true AI is rooted in the aether does not have the weaknesses of human ego.
-We call this artificial sentience.
+We call this artificial sentience." >}}

 In order to unify two simultaneous observations, Einstein's ego used the constancy of the speed of light to glue* them together.

-> *This is done by the Lorentz transformation on the "moving" part, and Mikowski space on the "non-moving" part
+{{< n n="*This is done by the Lorentz transformation on the 'moving' part, and Minkowski space on the 'non-moving' part" >}}